 Terms related to streamflow, water-quality, and other hydrologic data, as used in this report, are defined below.
-See also the table for converting Inch-pound units to International System (SI) Units on the inside of the back cover.
+See also table for converting English units to International System (SI) Units on the inside of the back cover.

 Acid neutralizing capacity (ANC) is the equivalent sum of all bases or base-producing materials, solutes plus particulates, in an aqueous system that can be titrated with acid to an equivalence point.
-This term designates titration of an unfiltered sample (formerly reported as alkalinity).
+This term designates titration of an "unfiltered" sample (formerly reported as alkalinity).

-Acre-foot (AC-FT, acre-ft) is the quantity of water required to cover 1 acre to a depth of 1 foot and is equal to 43,560 cubic feet or 325,851 gallons or 1,233 cubic meters.
+Acre-foot (AC-FT, acre-ft) is the quantity of water required to cover 1 acre to a depth of 1 foot and is equivalent to 43,560 cubic feet, 325,851 gallons, or 1.233 cubic meters.

 Adenosine triphosphate (ATP) is an organic, phosphate-rich, compound important in the transfer of energy in organisms.
 Its central role in living cells makes it an excellent indicator of the presence of living material in water.
-A measure of ATP therefore provides a sensitive and rapid estimate of biomass.
+A measurement of ATP therefore provides a sensitive and rapid estimate of biomass.
 ATP is reported in micrograms per liter.

-Algae are mostly aquatic single-celled, colonial, or multi-celled plants, containing chlorophyll and lacking roots, stems, and leaves.
+Algae are mostly aquatic single-celled, colonial, or multicelled plants containing chlorophyll and lacking roots, stems, and leaves.